 The MantisX Firearms Training System has proven to be a very valuable range tool.
 Even for experienced shooters, the MantisX will be able to record and identify any shooting weaknesses and provide good recommendations for correction.
 Unlike paper shooting guides, the MantisX data is much more detailed and useable only milliseconds after each shot.

-Shooters can monitor their electronic device for results after each shot.
+Shooters can monitor their electronic devices for results after each shot.
 Instructors/observers can quickly point out deficiencies and remedies.
 Data can immediately be placed into action on subsequent shots for more accurate shooting.

 Everything from slow and deliberate shots intended for accuracy and best results, to a full-on shooting, moving, and displacing drill, the MantisX was able to provide important feedback to help me understand my shooting platform.